11 An Introduction to Missing Data

 NA 23.1

-But now we have to merge back in, and we didn’t solve for case 5 because we are missing the variable we would use to predict the other missing variable.
+But now we have to merge our imputed data back in, and we still haven’t solved for observation 5 because we are missing the variable we would use to predict the other missing variable!
 Ick.
-This is where missing data gets really hard (when we have multiple missing values on multiple variables).
+Multiple missing values on multiple variables is where missing data gets really hard.
 So let’s quit now and turn to a package that will handle all of this for us.

 11.5.2 Mice